Primary Crushing

 Main Components

 Understanding each component helps you order the right spares and perform targeted maintenance.
-All wear parts are stocked for same-week dispatch.
+All wear parts availability and dispatch timing must be confirmed by part number and quantity.

 01